Join Succeed and Unlock £50 Credit Towards Any Immerse Programme

 What Makes the Manchester History Course for Undergraduates Unique?

 The Manchester History course is unique because of “Flexible Honours.”
 Flexible Honours allows you to add an additional subject, whether arts, language or cultures.
-So you can create a unique combination that’ll give you the experience and transferable skills you’ll need for your personal and professional goals.
+Therefore, you can create a unique combination that’ll give you the experience and transferable skills you’ll need for your personal and professional goals.

 Moreover, Manchester gives you access to online resources to support your learning.
 You’ll also have the opportunity to increase your professional and personal growth by participating in Stellify to help you stand out in the real world.